TomZChen/ECE4078_Practical_2021/Instructions/README.md

    ![image-20210720104731637](Instruction_Images/image-20210720104731637.png)

+# Running Jupyter Notebook on Binder

+1. Go to https://mybinder.org/v2/gh/tianleimin/ECE4078_Practical_2021/main and run the notebook from the corresponding folder.

-# Running Jupyter Notebook on CoLab
+# Running Jupyter Notebook on CoLab (note: CoLab support is droopped after week 2; please use follow the Binder instruction or install locally)

 1. Go to your student google drive, you could access it from your student email as shown below